 - When Civvie mentions John Carmack, he refers to Carmack by such titles as "sentient galaxy brain meme," "hyper-advanced artificial intelligence," "death-frightening psion capable of seeing through the illusionary world before our eyes", "benevolent architect of the post-singularity simulation", "Earth-stranded Nihilanth" and "juvenile delinquent."note

-- Within the video for the video game adaptation From Dusk Till Dawn, Civvie asks the editor to find a way to sprinkle in as much of Cheech Marin's infamous "pussy" speech fropm the movie throughout.
+- Within the video for the video game adaptation From Dusk Till Dawn, Civvie asks Katie the editor to find a way to sprinkle in as much of Cheech Marin's infamous "pussy" speech from the movie throughout.

-- Anytime Civvie utters the phrase "badass," an image of Randy Pitchford flashes on screen.
+- Anytime Civvie utters the phrase "badass," an image from one of Randy Pitchfords tweets of him wearing sunglasses that say BAD ASS on them flashes on screen.

 - Speaking of Randy, any time something happens in Aliens: Colonial Marines that's so blatantly buggy or unfinished, he inserts the time Randy said that the game "is like a 7, 7 and a half"

 - Anytime in his DOOM (2016) review that anyone (Civvie or otherwise) refers to the modern Doomguy as "Doom Slayer", a riff from "BFG Division" fires up.